paxdotdev/pax/README.md

 **eXtensible**
 - "Components all the way down" as reusable, extensible UI building blocks
 - Extensible rendering back-ends, meaning any platform can be supported
+- Can support any type of digital media — audio, video, etc.
 - Agnostic "host language" means any language can be supports (Rust, TypeScript/JavaScript, C++, .NET CLR...)
 - Free and open source (MIT / Apache 2.0)